 top of page

-Scott also has a distinct passion for oratorio music.
-In 2021, Scott competed as a semi-finalist in the Oratorio Society of New York’s Lyndon Woodside Oratorio-Solo competition.
-He has performed Raphael in Haydn’s Creation as well as Méphistophélès in Berlioz’s Le Damnation de Faust.
-Scott has performed as a featured soloist in Handel’s Messiah, Ralph Vaughn Williams’ Five Mystical Songs, and Mozart’s Missa Brevis.
+His repertoire includes notable roles like The Pirate King in Gilbert and Sullivan’s The Pirates of Penzance, Papageno in Mozart's Die Zauberflöte, Sulpice in Donizetti's La fille du régiment, and Méphistophélès in Gounod's Faust.
+Scott also has a strong presence in oratorio music, having competed as a semi-finalist in the Oratorio Society of New York’s Lyndon Woodside Oratorio-Solo competition in 2021.
+His oratorio roles include Raphael in Haydn's Creation, Méphistophélès in Berlioz's La Damnation de Faust, and he has been a featured soloist in Handel's Messiah, Ralph Vaughan Williams' Five Mystical Songs, and Mendelssohn's Elijah.

 Home: About